dedwardn/udacity_capstone_project/README.md

 >
 >Your task is to combine transaction, demographic and offer data to determine which demographic groups respond best to which offer type.

+Based on this instruction I framed some research questions as follows:

+- Is there any indication that an offer works?
+- Is there any gender which responds better to offers in general?
+- Is there any age group which responds better to offers in general?

+## Summary
+The short summary is that there is definitely support to claim that offers work.
+However, the informational ones didn't seem to give much of a spike in spendings for any group.

+It can also seem like women respond better in general with a slightly higher ratio of spending during vs outside of offers.

+There are some indication that the younger and older age groups are more influenced by the offers, but I have not found one group that clearly sticks out.

 ## Libraries
 - python 3.6
 - pandas